-RULE 9 - COMPLIANCE AND ACCOUNTABILITY
+RULE 6 - COMPLIANCE AND ACCOUNTABILITY

-Rule 9A - Group Members will be responsible for and able to demonstrate compliance with this Policy and Verizon will have appropriate staff and support to ensure and oversee compliance with this Policy throughout the business.
+Rule 6A - Group Members will have appropriate staff and support to ensure and oversee privacy compliance with this Policy throughout the business and will make available to the customer all necessary information to demonstrate compliance.

 Verizon has appointed its Senior Director, International Privacy as the person to oversee and ensure compliance with this Policy, supported by legal and compliance officers at regional and country level who are responsible for overseeing and enabling compliance with this Policy on a day to day basis.
 A summary of the roles and responsibilities of Verizon's privacy team is set out in Appendix 2.